rxseven/docker-playground/README.md

 [Back to top](#table-of-contents)

-## Deploying a Single Docker Container to AWS Elastic Beanstalk
+## Deploying a containerized web application

 [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is an easy-to-use service offered from [Amazon Web Services](https://aws.amazon.com) for deploying and scaling web applications and services.
 You can simply upload your code and Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.